Alexander Van der Bellen: Political views

 Van der Bellen has criticized U.S. President Donald Trump, warning of the dangers of right-wing populism.
 He has opined that the British withdrawal from the European Union is damaging to the economies of both the United Kingdom and Europe.
 He is opposed to recognising the Russian annexation of Crimea.
 He has stated that the Austrian embassy in Israel should remain in Tel Aviv.

 Van der Bellen has criticized Turkish President Recep Tayyip Erdoğan and his supporters after mass pro-Erdoğan protests by Turks in Austria, saying: "In Austria there is freedom to demonstrate as long as it is peaceful. ...
 Everyone that accepts the right to demonstrate, has to see that the same rights – such as freedom of speech, press freedom, independent justice system, and freedom to demonstrate are being denied in Turkey by President Erdogan."

-Amid the 2024 Austrian legislative election, Van der Bellen pledged to ensure the formation of a government that respects the "foundations of our liberal democracy".
-Despite the far-right Freedom Party winning a plurality, Van der Bellen asked caretaker Chancellor Karl Nehammer of the People's Party to form the next government instead, citing other parties' refusals to join a coalition with the Freedom Party.
-After the Nehammer-led coalition talks collapsed, however, Van der Bellen reversed course and asked Herbert Kickl to attempt to form a coalition government with the People's Party on 5 January 2025.
+Before the 2024 Austrian legislative election Van der Bellen pledged to ensure the formation of a government that respects the "foundations of our liberal democracy".
+Despite the far-right Freedom Party going on to become the largest party in Parliament, Van der Bellen asked caretaker Chancellor Karl Nehammer of the People's Party to form the next government instead, citing other parties' refusals to join a coalition with the Freedom Party.
+After the Nehammer-led coalition talks collapsed after several weeks Van der Bellen reversed course and asked Herbert Kickl to attempt to form a coalition government with the People's Party on 5 January 2025.
+After the Freedom Party also proved to be unable to form a coalition and returned the mandate to do so, the original coalition negotiations restarted and the involved parties subsequently formed a government.

 Presidential election

 Before the election

-Since August 2014 Van der Bellen has already been regarded as a presidential candidate.
+Since August 2014 Van der Bellen had already been regarded as a presidential candidate.
 The Green Party reserved the domain "vdb2016.at" through the media agency Media Brothers for a possible presidential candidacy of Van der Bellen in November 2014.
 After its reservation the party delegated the domain to the Association "Together for Van der Bellen" as of 6 January 2016.